DimaKulikov/doctor-appointment/README.md

  The project was made for strictly educational purposes, I do not own any of the logos or pictures used on the page.
 All right belong to [emias.info](emias.info)

 ## Why was this made
-The project was conceived and made as a means of practicing HTML/CSS layout and JS skills.
+The project was made as a means of practicing HTML/CSS layout skills and JS skills.

 ## How was this made
 The original web page was used as a layout prototype, but reworked internally to be in line with BEM design principles.
 JS was written from scratch (except for the haversine formula for caclucating the distance)